 Most computer programmers have a bachelor’s degree; however, some employers hire workers with an associate’s degree.
 Most programmers specialize in a few programming languages.

-Employment of computer programmers is projected to grow 8 percent from 2012 to 2022, about as fast as the average for all occupations.
+Employment of computer programmers is projected to decline 8 percent from 2014 to 2024.
 Computer programming can be done from anywhere in the world, so companies sometimes hire programmers in countries where wages are lower.

 Compare the job duties, education, job growth, and pay of computer programmers with similar occupations.